 I always say Easter is my undoing if I’m on a diet.
 Mini eggs, creme eggs, other Easter novelty treats, they call out to me.
 So as I’m not back on my diet again (I should be), I decided I’d get in some fudge making before I start back being healthier again.
-This time it was an Easter fudge, an easy microwave mini eggs fudge recipe.
+This time it was an Easter fudge, an easy mini eggs fudge recipe made in the microwave.

 You can use the same ingredients to make it as a slow cooker fudge – just leave the chocolate and condensed milk on high in the slow cooker with the lid off, beating it when there’s crust on top twice.
 But microwave fudge is so fast and makes just as nice a fudge.

 You will need to allow for chilling time, and sometimes this type of fudge can go a bit soft when left out of the fridge for too long.
 If you’re not using wet additional ingredients, it’s more stable, but I’d recommend storing it in the fridge if you’re not eating it.